dovrosenberg/foundry-simple-weather/README.md

 Unchecking "Pause updates" won't immediately trigger a regeneration of weather, but if you want one without advancing the date, just then hit the "regenerate" button.

 ### Weather Effects
 The GM can activate weather effects in the module settings.
-For now, the only option is to use the scene weather in the Fondry core, but future support for FX Master and other modules is planned.
+This includes support for the scene weather in the Foundry core, as well as FX Master.
+Weather is not scene specific.

 Once activated in settings, the scene weather will automatically be changed whenever the weather warrants it.
 There is currently only support for inclement weather (rain, hail, snow, fog).
 Let me know if there's any desire to do something to show sunny days, as I wasn't sure what made the most sense.